 FM Dimitrov: Visit of US Defense Secretary to Macedonia demonstrates Washington’s interest in Balkan stability

-Skopje, 13 September 2018 (MIA) – The upcoming visit of US Secretary of State James Mattis to Macedonia reflects the significance Washington has been attaching to all ongoing processes in the Balkans, as well as its interest for the region to be stable and seize to generate new problems, Foreign Minister Nikola Dimitrov told a joint press conference with his Albanian counterpart Ditmir Bushati.
+Skopje, 13 September 2018 (MIA) – The upcoming visit of US Secretary of State James Mattis to Macedonia reflects the significance Washington has been attaching to all ongoing processes in the Balkans, as well as its interest for the region to be stable and stop generating new problems, Foreign Minister Nikola Dimitrov told a joint press conference with his Albanian counterpart Ditmir Bushati.

 Commenting the frequent visits of high international diplomats to Macedonia ahead of the 30 September referendum, Dimitrov said the world was aware of Macedonia’s determination to deal with, resolve the problems together with the neighbors and to move forward, which resulted in strong diplomatic support.